ArchBang

-ArchBang Linux is a simple lightweight rolling release Linux distribution based on a minimal Arch Linux operating system with the i3 window manager, but was previously using the Openbox windows manager.
+GreenBANG, formerly known as ArchBang Linux, is a simple lightweight rolling release Linux distribution based on a minimal Arch Linux operating system with the i3 tiling window manager, previously using the Openbox stacking window manager.
 ArchBang is especially suitable for high performance on old or low-end hardware with limited resources.
 ArchBang's aim is to provide a simple out-of-the-box Arch-based Linux distribution with a pre-configured i3 desktop suite, adhering to Arch principles.

 ArchBang has also been recommended as a fast installation method for people who have experience installing Arch Linux but want to avoid the more demanding default installation of Arch Linux when reinstalling it on another PC.

 History

 Inspired by CrunchBang Linux (which was derived from Debian), ArchBang was originally conceived and founded in a forum thread posted on the CrunchBang Forums by Willensky Aristide (a.k.a.
 Will X TrEmE).
 Aristide wanted a rolling release with the Openbox setup that Crunchbang came with.
 Arch Linux provided the light configurable rolling release system that was needed as a base for the Openbox desktop.
 With the encouragement and help of many in the CrunchBang community, and the addition of developer Pritam Dasgupta (a.k.a. sHyLoCk), the project began to take form.
 The goal was to make Arch Linux look like CrunchBang.

 As of April 16, 2012, the new project leader is Stan McLaren.

+In July 2025, McLaren announced that ArchBang would be renamed to GreenBANG due to concerns about potential legal action from Arch Linux over trademark laws.